aphchrisc/aph-purchasing/project.md

 --- START OF FILE 2: APH Purchasing App – Overall Architecture ---

 **APH Purchasing App – Overall Architecture**
-*This document provides a comprehensive overview of how all components—data, UI, and automation—work together to drive the APH Purchasing solution.
-It is designed to guide a junior developer through the end-to-end architecture and process flow.*
+*This document provides a comprehensive overview of how all components—data, UI, and automation—work together to drive the APH Purchasing solution.*

 ---